ANYONE ELSE UP THERE?

 Do you remember learning to swim?
 Can you recall someone standing in front of you in the water and saying, “Jump!”
 Knowing that they were able to catch us is the faith factor.
 Jumping in becomes the trust factor.

 God’s Word constantly encourages us to have faith in Him.
 It gives us many examples of those who have faith in Him.
-It is the “letting go” by knowing that He is there to care for us that makes faith work – the trust factor.
+It is the “letting go” by knowing that He is there to “catch us” that makes faith work.
+It’s the “trust factor.”

 Prayer: Teach us, Father, to realize our need to let go and let God meet us at our point of need.
 May our knowing give way to believing.
 In Jesus’ Name, Amen.